The crime drama Wild Hearted was released by the Writers in Crime in February 2013.

 The original cover featured actor Gerald Auger.
 As it didn’t meet the high-resolution requirements of certain retailers, the book was denied rightful exposure.
 After two years, I decided to have a new cover made, gave the manuscript a complete revision, and re-published the book widely.

-The crime thriller Carnivora is in the making.
-Part 1 was published in September 2019, and parts 2 & 3 are currently in the making.
+Part 1 of the crime thriller Carnivora was published in September 2019, and parts 2 & 3 are in the making.
 More info here.